 Many of your course materials will be made available in Blackboard, or some readings can also be accessed through https://ereserves.macewan.ca/.
 This short video explains how to access online materials in Blackboard.

 Use the Library's Scan on Demand service to access the contents of print books in the Library's physical collection.
-We can scan roughly one chapter per book (for MacEwan students, staff, and faculty only).
+This service is available to MacEwan students, staff, and faculty only.

 CAUTION: Entire books cannot be scanned due to copyright restrictions and repeat requests for the same title are monitored.
+Each request is reviewed for copyright compliance.
 Requests will typically be processed within 2 business days Monday-Friday.